DataDog/datadog-agent/docs/public/components/testing.md

     }
     ```

-We must ensure the `Compress` and `Decompress` functions behave correctly.
+Ensure the `Compress` and `Decompress` functions behave correctly.

-Writing test for a component implementation follow the same rules as any other test in a Go project.
-Here is the documentation for the [testing](https://pkg.go.dev/testing) package.
+Writing tests for a component implementation follows the same rules as any other test in a Go project.
+See the [testing package](https://pkg.go.dev/testing) documentation for more information.

-For this example we are going to write a test file for the `zstd` implementation.
-For that we are going to create a new file in our `impl-zstd` folder and we are going to name it `component_test.go`.
-Inside our test file we are going to initialize the component's dependencies, create a new component instance and test the behaviour.
+For this example, write a test file for the `zstd` implementation.
+Create a new file named `component_test.go` in the `impl-zstd folder`.
+Inside the test file, initialize the component's dependencies, create a new component instance, and test the behavior.

 ### Initialize the component's dependencies

-All components expect a `Requires` struct with all the necessary.
-Inside that struct we declare all our dependencies.
-To ensure we can create a component instance we are going to create a `requires` instance.
+All components expect a `Requires` struct with all the necessary dependencies.
+To ensure a component instance can be created, create a `requires` instance.

-Our `Requires` struct declared a dependency on the config component and the logs component.
-The next code snippet shows how to create the `Require` struct.
+The `Requires` struct declares a dependency on the config component and the log component.
+The following code snippet shows how to create the `Require` struct:

 === ":octicons-file-code-16: comp/compression/impl-zstd/component_test.go"
     ```go